mnmlstc/core/docs/usage.rst

 Using MNMLSTC Core
 ==================

-This section of the documentation goes ito detail on how to use the MNMLSTC Core library.
+This section of the documentation goes into detail on how to use the MNMLSTC Core library.
 Specifically, it discusses how the library is laid out, and how features will be added and or deprecated.